darshanyeah/collaborative-whiteboard/README.md

 # Collaborative Whiteboard

-This is a real-time collaborative whiteboard application built using React, Next.js, Node.js, MongoDB, and Socket.IO.
+This is a real-time collaborative whiteboard application built using React, Next.js, Node.js, MongoDB, Socket.IO and Tailwindcss.

 ## Features